CameronWD/Restful-Motoracing-API/README.md

 1. Wrote out my ERD on pen and paper for ERD.
 Thought about user stories.
 2. Finding it hard to get started as I dont have an idea I love.
 3. I plan to start planning out the template of the README.md and revise some content
 4. That sometimes the best way to get inspiration is to force yourself to do some work.
-It might just comee to you.
+It might just come to you.

 ![KanBan2](/docs/kanban/second.png)
 ### 25/6/23